-Step 5: Now we need to add filters to retrieve workflows and Power Automate flows where a specific user is the owner.
+Step 5: Now we need to add filters to retrieve workflows and Power Automate flows where a specific user is an owner.

 Find and select the Category field in the dropdown.

 Then we need to add the values we want to filter on.
-In this example we look at Workflow and Power Automate Flow (Modern Flow).
-To add the values click on the values and to array that points towards the field of selected values.
+In this example, we look at Workflow and Power Automate Flow (Modern Flow).
+To add the values click on the values and to the array that points toward the field of selected values.
 This step must be performed for each value you want to include.
-So in this example two time, on for modern flow and one for workflow.
+So in this example two times, one for modern flow and one for workflow.